-The total pension liability for the June 30, 2014 measurement date was determined by an actuarial valuation as of January 1, 2014 rolled forward to June 30, 2014.
-The total pension liability for the June 30, 2013 measurement date was determined by an actuarial valuation as of January 1, 2014, rolled back to June 30, 2013.
+The total pension liability for the June 30, 2015 measurement date was determined by an actuarial valuation as of January 1, 2015 rolled forward to June 30, 2015.
 This valuation used the following assumptions:

-- (a) 8.0% investment rate of return, (b) 3.5% interest rate credited to the annuity savings fund and (c) 3.0% cost of living increase per year. - Salary increases are based on analyses of past experience but range from 3.5% to 9.0% depending on group and length of service. - Mortality rates were as follows: - Pre-retirement reflects RP-2000 Employees table projected 20 years with Scale AA (gender distinct) - Post-retirement reflects Healthy Annuitant table projected 15 years with Scale AA (gender distinct) - Disability the mortality rate is assumed to be in accordance with the RP-2000 table projected 5 years with Scale AA (gender distinct) set forward 3 years for males.
+- (a) 7.50% investment rate of return, (b) 3.50% interest rate credited to the annuity savings fund and (c) 3.00% cost of living increase per year. - Salary increases are based on analyses of past experience but range from 3.50% to 9.00% depending on group and length of service. - In May 2015, Chapter 19 of the Acts of 2015 created an Early Retirement Incentive (ERI) for certain members of SERS who upon election of the ERI retired effective June 30, 2015.
+As a result, the total pension liability of SERS has increased by approximately \$230 million as of June 30, 2015.

+- Mortality rates were as follows: - Pre-retirement reflects RP-2000 Employees table projected generationally with Scale BB and a base year of 2009 (gender distinct) - Post-retirement reflects RP-2000 Healthy Annuitant table projected generationally with Scale BB and a base year of 2009 (gender distinct) - Disability the mortality rate is assumed to be in accordance with the RP-2000 Healthy Annuitant table projected generationally with Scale BB and a base year of 2015 (gender distinct)

 Investment assets of the MSERS are with the Pension Reserves Investment Trust (PRIT) Fund.
-The long-term expected rate of return on pension plan investments was determined using a building-block method in which bestestimate ranges of expected future rates of return are developed for each major asset class.
+The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future rates of return are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future rates of return by the target asset allocation percentage.
-Best estimates of geometric rates of return for each major asset class included in the PRIT Fund's target asset allocation as of June 30, 2014 and 2013 are summarized in the following table:
+Best estimates of geometric rates of return for each major asset class included in the PRIT Fund's target asset allocation as of June 30, 2015 are summarized in the following table:

-Long-Term Expected
+Target Long-Term Expected

-Target Real Rate of Return
+Asset Class Allocation Real Rate of Return

-Asset Class Allocation 2014 2013

-Global equity 43.00% 7.20% 7.70%
+Global equity 40.00% 6.90%

-Core fixed income 13.00% 2.50% 2.00%
+Core fixed income 13.00% 2.40%

-Hedge funds 10.00% 5.50% 4.75%

-Private equity 10.00% 8.80% 9.00%
+Private equity 10.00% 8.50%

-Real estate 10.00% 6.30% 6.00%
+Real estate 10.00% 6.50%

-Value added fixed income 10.00% 6.30% 6.30%
+Value added fixed income 10.00% 5.80%

+Hedge funds 9.00% 5.80%

+Portfolio completion strategies 4.00% 5.50%

-Timeber/natural resources 4.00% 5.00% 5.00%
+Timber/natural resources 4.00% 6.60%

 Total 100.00%